-Bitcoin and other virtual currencies been determined commodities under the Commodity Exchange Act (CEA).
+Bitcoin and other virtual currencies have been determined to commodities under the Commodity Exchange Act (CEA).
 The Commission primarily regulates commodity derivatives contracts that are based on underlying commodities.
 While its regulatory oversight authority over commodity cash markets is limited, the CFTC maintains general anti-fraud and manipulation enforcement authority over virtual currency cash markets as a commodity interstate commerce.